 Barcelona Carnival 2019 (February 28th to March 6th)

 The date of this festivity varies according to the date that Easter falls on.
 Coming from the Latin expression carne vale (farewell to meat), it is a time of indulgence before the start of lent.
 Carnival officially starts on Dijous Gras (Greasy Thursday) and the idea is to eat and drink as much as you can before the 40 days of fasting begins.
 The King Carnival ceremony kicks off the week long celebration.
 In Barcelona there is no longer one big parade as each neighbourhood hosts its own small one.
 Most Barcelonans looking for a more spectacular experience will head 15 km away to the seaside town of Sitges.
 The locals take huge pride in this event and the gorgeous costumes and party attitude are certainly worth the trip

 With 19,000 members, the Chinese community in Barcelona is big enough to celebrate the arrival of the New Year.
-In 2018 that very special day is February 17th.
+In 2019 that very special day is February 5th.
 If Catalonia and Barcelona are famous for its endless dragons (thank you Saint George!), the Chinese have a word to say here.
 Head towards the area around Arc de Triomf where all the activities take place.
-There is a Dragons street parade at 11.30am and a fair with food stalls and shows until 8pm that evening.
+There is a Dragons street parade at 11.30am and a fair with food stalls and shows until 8pm that evening (times and dates for 2018 edition.
+It will be updated shortly).
 Happy Year of the Dog!

 Barcelona Weather in February